 These tattoos can be fierce, or they can show the wise and gentle nature of the beast.

-If you like the monochrome elements of a black and grey tattoo, but want something a little more cutting edge, consider a black-work bear tattoo.
+If you like the monochrome elements of a black and grey tattoo, but want something a little more contemporary, consider a black-work bear tattoo.

-Black-work is a stunning technique with large sections of highly saturated black ink.
+Black-work is a stunning tattoo technique with large sections of highly saturated black ink.

-Black-work tattoos are a versatile tattoo style because it can be combined with other techniques for a truly unique result.
+Black-work tattoos are a versatile tattoo style because they can be combined with other tattoo techniques for a truly unique result.

-Realistic can refer to photorealism, where a tattoo subject looks exactly as it does in real life, and a take with a little more artistic license.
+Realistic tattoo style can refer to photorealism, where a tattoo subject looks exactly as it does in real life, and a take with a little more artistic license.

 Some realistic tattoos combine portraiture elements with slightly more surreal effects, making an altogether unforgettable bear tattoo design.